hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

 <li style="margin-bottom: 0px;">...</li>
 </ol></div>

-However, if the link points to some PHP code,  Java servlet code, or any kind of script/application on the server side, this remote server code can send in its HTTP response a Content-type that may force the browser to download the image instead of rendering it.
+However, if the link points to some PHP code, Java servlet code, or any kind of script/application on the server side, this remote server code can send in its HTTP response a `Content-type` that may force the browser to download the image instead of rendering it.

-It may also propose a name for the file to be downloaded that may be different from the one that appears in the URL of the href attribute.
+It may also propose a name for the file to be downloaded that may be different from the one that appears in the URL of the `href` attribute.
 This can be done by generating, in addition to the Content-type line in the response HTTP header, a `Content-Disposition` line that looks like this:

 <div><ol>
-<li style="margin-bottom: 0px;" value="1">Content-Disposition: attachment; filename="MyImage.png";</li>
+<li style="margin-bottom: 0px;" value="1">Content-Disposition: attachment; filename="<span style="color:green;">MyImage.png</span>";</li>
 </ol></div>

 Here are some extracts from a Java Servlet that generate a zip file and forces the browser to propose downloading it using a specified name: